Eating together builds community

 Hot lunch and salad option is available daily.
 See the menu below and on the web calendar.
 Lunch count is taken at the beginning of each day, so students can decide to purchase at the last moment.
-Packers can choose milk, ice cream or even a dinner roll if they are available that day.
+Packers can choose to purchase milk, ice cream, or a dinner roll to supplement their packed lunch.

 Our kitchen maintains a restaurant license and staff holds ServSafe certifications, ensuring that our food is prepared in a clean and safe environment.

 Facility rental information.
 Find out more about banquet services provided by our dining hall staff.